GrosSacASac/DOM99/readme.md

 If you have a `<template>` in your page, it is inert and not rendered.
 However the template itself with a `data-el` can be used to create copies of the content of the template.
 These copies can be inserted in your document.

-...
-All DOM99 directives inside, have been applied under the scope name.
-You can now use all the techniques described above (`D.vr D.el`) by going in the correct scope:

-    D.vr["scopeName"]["text"] = "A string"
+    D.vr["key"]["text"] = "A string"

-    D.el["scopeName"]["myElementIWantToChangeClassNameForInstance"].className = ...
+    D.el["key"]["myElementIWantToChangeClassNameForInstance"].className = ...

 D.fx function the other way around.
-You use the same event handlers for all template copies and handle differences with the `event.scope`.
+You use the same event handlers for all template copies and handle differences with the `event.dKey`.
 Example

     <!-- HTML -->
     <template data-el="templateName-d-tagname">